NonGMOTrash/teralite/README.md

 # info

 ## can i share this game with other people?
-please don't, i wanna keep this game sorta secret for now. if you violate this policy, i will do abesolutely nothing except be very very sad. however when the game is out, please share this game with EVERYONE. just constantly
+please don't, i wanna keep this game sorta secret for now. if you violate this policy, i will do absolutely nothing except be very very sad. however when the game is out, please share this game with EVERYONE. just like, constantly

 ## can i use a save from an old version?
 - all polish updates (+0.1 updates) should work fine with old saves